bugladen/NadekoBot/ComprehensiveGuide.md

 Your bot will reply with a number; this is your bot's ID.
 Then type in [.uid @_____] without the brackets, filling in the underlined portion with your own name and send the message.
 Your bot will reply with another number; this is your own ID.
 Close NadekoBot.exe.
 - Reopen credentials.json.
 For "BotId", fill in your bot's ID followed by a comma ("BotId": 78663633663,).
 For "OwnerIds", fill in your own ID in the square brackets ("OwnerIds": [1231312313]).
 You can add multiple owners by separating Ids with a comma.
 - Close and save credentials.json.
+- Go into data folder and make sure you have config.json file.
+If there is no config.json, rename the config_example.json to config.json. (this is only in 0.9+ releases)

 ________________________________________________________________________________